jkornelsen/team_progress/README.md

 For example, set up a factory based on idle/incremental gameplay, and employees from a rival company could invade and steal.

-If you're not sure where to start, try the pre-built scenario "Bacon for Dinner."
+A good place to start is the pre-built scenario "Bacon for Dinner."

 Setup can be complex,
 so even if you're playing as a Gamemaster,